-Fig. 6 shows the two delay PMFs estimated by Faulds in the last row of Table XIII.
-Recovery is quite good, except for a slight bump in f{Δ} between 200 and 400 ms. This shows that removing 70% of the signatures in D_4 still leaves enough unique RTO vectors to produce highly accurate results.
-In the actual Internet, however, we do not expect injection conditions to be anywhere near these levels because D_4 contains an array of major network stacks (e.g., Windows, Unix), printer firmware (e.g., HP, Lexmark, Brother), Cisco equipment, and various derivative implementations that run on embedded devices.
-See [45] for more details.
-On December 14, 2016, we conducted a port-80 SYN scan of all BGP-reachable IPv4 addresses on the Internet.
-Of the 2.8B IPs contacted, we gathered responses from 67.6M hosts.
-Using a 16-core AMD Opteron @ 2.8 GHz, a parallelized C++ version of Faulds was able to process 3,801 hosts per second.
+Our dataset comes from [47], which is the most recent Internet-wide scan that captured all of the parameters needed for Faulds.
+On December 14, 2016, this experiment probed all 2.8B BGP-reachable IPv4 addresses on port 80 and gathered responses from 67.6M hosts.
+Using a dual 8-core AMD Opteron 6320 @ 2.8 GHz, Faulds executed at 3,801 hosts per second and completed a full pass over the data in roughly 5 hours.
 In large-scale classification, such as the one attempted here, Faulds produces a huge volume of information in the form of various PMFs and estimates.
-Due to limited space, we present only a brief review of the obtained results and leave more detailed analysis (including attempts to uncover injections and correct for them) for future work.We start with basic sanity checks of the estimated distortion θ and then delve into classification result α .
+Due to limited space, we present only a brief review of the obtained results and leave more detailed analysis (including attempts to uncover injections and correct for them) for future work.
+We start with basic sanity checks of the estimated distortion θ and then delve into classification result α .